blockchaingate/kblib/kanbanwebapi.md

 ```
 kanbanwebapi._extend.utils.toChecksumAddress(address [, chainId])
 ```
-Will convert an upper or lowercase Ethereum address to a checksum address.
+Will convert an upper or lowercase Kanban address to a checksum address.
 #### Parameters
  - <b>address</b> - String - An address string
  - <b>chainId</b> - Number - Chain id where checksummed address should be valid, defaults to null.